-Taco Bell is taking a cue from their sister company Pizza Hut, and is moving away from dining rooms.
-But you probably weren’t dining in anyway.
+Taco Bell is taking a cue from their sister company Pizza Hut and is redesigning their stores to move away from dining rooms.
+(But you probably weren’t dining in anyway.)

 This isn’t your typical drive-thru vibe.
 Here’s what you need to know:

-There will be two drive-thru lanes at the new Taco Bells.
+There are two drive-thru lanes at the new Taco Bells.

 The new Taco Bell drive-thru is actually TWO drive-thrus.
-The “Go Mobile” format will have one standard drive-thru lane, plus a “priority pick-up lane.”
+The “Go Mobile” format will have one standard drive-thru lane, plus a “priority pick-up lane” for mobile orders.
 Basically, if you ordered ahead, you can go in the fast lane.
 Otherwise, order as usual in the regular lane.

 The average Taco Bell is about 2,500 square feet in size.
 The new Go Mobile format will only be 1,325 square feet.

-There’s no room for dining rooms with Go Mobile, but there is a small pickup area inside the building.
+There’s no room for dining rooms with Go Mobile, but there’s a small pickup area inside the building.
 (Just think of the carryout options at Pizza Hut and similar places.)

 You order Taco Bell with the help of “bellhops.”

 Taco Bell wants to speed up the ordering process at the new Taco Bell drive-thru with the help of tablet-wielding “bellhops.”
 Chick-fil-A already does this now, and it’s pretty effective for moving things along.

-Smart technology will make sure your food is ready at just the right time.
+Smart technology makes sure your food is ready at just the right time.

 Don’t you hate it when you place an order, only to have to wait for them to make it once you get to the restaurant?
 Or just as bad, when they’ve made it too early and the food’s cold?

-Taco Bell says the Go Mobile stores will have “smart kitchen technology” that will use the app and geolocation features to detect when guests have arrived at the restaurant and suggest the quickest pickup option.
+Taco Bell says the Go Mobile stores have “smart kitchen technology” that use the app and geolocation features to detect when guests have arrived at the restaurant and suggest the quickest pickup option.

 It’s basically a taco-inspired air traffic control system.

 Taco Bell’s “Go Mobile” stores have already started opening.